mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/wrapping_native_libraries.md

         internal static extern double Add(double a, double b);
 1. **Build** the plugin.
 No errors or warnings, right?
 Now run the plugin and test the **SampleRhinoCommand** with this change.
 Try adding 2 + 2.
 What happens?  **2 + 2 no longer equals 4**.
 That's bad (hopefully, Rhino did not crash).
 The compiler did not detect the error we introduced.
 Change the type of argument `a` back to an `int`, rather than a `double` and save the file.
 1. **You must ensure that the function in .NET exactly matches the function declaration in the header file made in the unmanaged code** (in this case, in *SampleLibraryInclude.h*).
 Managing these correspondences is challenging with all but the most trivial libraries.
-In [Using Methodgen]({{ site.baseurl }}/guides/rhinocommon/using_methodgen), we will discuss a way of generating these function signatures using a utility program we wrote to maintain RhinoCommon.
+In [Using methodgen]({{ site.baseurl }}/guides/rhinocommon/using_methodgen), we will discuss a way of generating these function signatures using a utility program we wrote to maintain RhinoCommon.
 Before we do that, let's turn our attention to...

 ### Mac